Quarterly taxes due April 15 We'll calculate what you owe and remind you before every deadline.Calculate now →

 Montana Nanny Tax Guide

-Montana has a flat 5.75% income tax rate and no disability or paid leave requirements.
+Montana has a two-bracket income tax (4.7% up to $95,000, 5.65% above) and no disability or paid leave requirements.
 The relatively high SUI wage base means taxes are paid on more of employee wages.

 State Income Tax